 BILL AUTHOR SUMMARY LATEST ACTION OCSD POSITION LEGISLATIVE PLAN OTHER POSITIONS AB 1080 Gonzalez [D] California Circular Economy and Plastic Pollution Reduction Act Would establish the California Circular Economy and Plastic Pollution Reduction Act, which would require the Department of Resources Recycling and Recovery, in consultation with the State Water Resources Control Board and the Ocean Protection Council, to adopt, on or before January 1, 2023, regulations to achieve, by 2030, a 75% reduction by manufacturers and retailers of the waste generated from single-use packaging and products offered for sale or sold in the state through source reduction, recycling, or composting.
-Currently in the Senate Appropriations Committee and will be heard August 26.
-Watch State Priorities: Support legislation or regulations that restrict the use of microplastics in any product that is disposed of through the sewer system.
+Two Year Bill Watch State Priorities: Support legislation or regulations that restrict the use of microplastics in any product that is disposed of through the sewer system.
 ACCOC - NYC LOCC - Support CASA - NYC ACWA - NYC CSDA - NYC AB 1180 Friedman [D] Water: recycled water The California Safe Drinking Water Act requires the State Water Resources Control Board to administer provisions relating to the regulation of drinking water to protect public health.
 Current law requires, on or before January 1, 2020, the state board to adopt standards for backflow protection and cross-connection control through the adoption of a policy handbook, as specified.
 This bill would require that handbook to include provisions for the use of a swivel or changeover device to supply potable water to a dual-plumbed system during an interruption in recycled water service.
-Currently in the Senate Appropriations Committee Suspense File Watch Legislative and Regulatory Policies: Recycled Water - support measures that promote and provide for the use of reclaimed water.
+Currently on the Governor's Desk Watch Legislative and Regulatory Policies: Recycled Water - support measures that promote and provide for the use of reclaimed water.
 ACCOC - NYC LOCC - Watch CASA - Support ACWA - NYC CSDA - Support AB 1184 Gloria [D] Public records: writing transmitted by electronic mail: retention Would, unless a longer retention period is required by statute or regulation, require a public agency for purposes of the California Public Records Act to retain and preserve for at least 2 years every writing containing information relating to the conduct of the public's business prepared, owned, or used by any public agency that is transmitted by electronic mail.
-Currently in the Senate Appropriations Suspense File Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+Currently on the Governor's Desk Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
 ACCOC - NYC LOCC - Oppose CASA - Watch ACWA - NYC CSDA - Oppose AB 1588 Gloria [D] Drinking water and wastewater operator certification programs Current law requires a person who operates a nonexempt wastewater treatment plant to possess a valid, unexpired wastewater certificate or water treatment operator certificate of the appropriate grade.
 This bill, when applying for certification by the board as a water treatment operator, distribution system operator, or wastewater operator, would require operators of complex industrial facilities, including members of the military and military service veterans, to receive appropriate equivalent experience credit and education credit for work and tasks performed that are directly related to the operation of water or wastewater facilities, as specified.
-Currently on Senate Floor Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+Currently on the Governor's Desk Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
 ACCOC - NYC LOCC - Watch CASA - Support ACWA - NYC CSDA - Support